botblock/BotBlock.org/README.md

 For development, you may want to set the port to `3000` instead of `80`.
 Please make sure to fill out all the required config data for the Discord integration.

+### Dependencies

+We use Node.js 10+ for the project, so all our dependencies are managed from the `package.json` file and can be installed with NPM by running `npm install`.

+We have decided that the dependency lock file (`package-lock.json`) won't be version controlled for this project.
+If we ever encounter and issue with dependency versioning across environments, we might change this.

 ### Setup Database

 #### Create Database